nabin2004/nabin20/_pages/about.md

   - /about.html
 ---

-👋 Hello!
 Welcome to Nabin's Portfolio.
 Here he posts his blogs, achievements and other works.
 He is actively working as Intern Researcher at Center for Artificial Intelligence(AI) Research, Nepal.
+He is passionate Data Science Student currently studying BSc hons Computer and Data Science.

 Ongoing Projects
 ======